AM505/1000WordsSite/README.md

 -   #### First Time Visitor Goals
      1. Understand what the site is for.
      a.
-On visiting the site the user is given a statement infoming of the purpose of the site b.The user is instructed to choose the language they want to practaice with
+On visiting the site the user is given a statement informing of the purpose of the site
+     b.
+The user is instructed to choose the language they want to practice with

 -   #### Returning Visitor Goals
     Returning visitors should be able to:
     1. track their progress in some way.
     a.
 There is no login or cookies, however users can track their progress by counting how many answers they get right, or if they need to flip the card to see the answer.
-    1. New languages can be found at the beggining menu
+    1. New languages can be found at the beginning menu

 ### Further Testing